nfrechette/acl/docs/creating_a_raw_clip.md

 *  [A rigid skeleton](creating_a_skeleton.md)
 *  The number of samples per track (each track has the same number of samples)
 *  The rate at which samples are recorded (e.g. 30 == 30 FPS)
-*  And an optional string for the clip name
+*  An optional string for the clip name

 ```c++
 uint32_t num_samples_per_track = 20;